On the enumeration of plane bipolar posets and transversal structures: Introduction

 \section{Introduction}

 The combinatorics of planar maps (i.e., planar multigraphs endowed with an embedding on the sphere) has been a very active research topic ever since the early works of W.T.
 Tutte~\cite{Tutte63}.
 In the last few years, after tremendous progresses on the enumerative and probabilistic theory of maps~\cite{Bous11,bona15,ey16,Mi14}, the focus has started to shift to planar maps endowed with \emph{constrained orientations}.
-Indeed constrained orientations capture a rich variety of models~\cite{felsner2004lattice,eppsteinbook} with connections to (among other) graph drawing~\cite{schnyder1990embedding,bonichon2007convex}, pattern-avoiding permutations~\cite{bonichon2010baxter,reading2012generic} and the study of their permuton limits~\cite{borga2020scaling,borga2021skew,borga2021permuton}, Liouville quantum gravity~\cite{li2017schnyder}, or theoretical physics~\cite{loll2015locally}.
+Indeed constrained orientations capture a rich variety of models~\cite{felsner2004lattice,eppsteinbook} with connections to (among others) graph drawing~\cite{schnyder1990embedding,bonichon2007convex}, pattern-avoiding permutations~\cite{bonichon2010baxter,reading2012generic} and the study of their permuton limits~\cite{borga2020scaling,borga2021skew,borga2021permuton}, Liouville quantum gravity~\cite{li2017schnyder}, or theoretical physics~\cite{loll2015locally}.
 From an enumerative perspective, these new families of maps are expected to depart (e.g. \cite{felsner2010asymptotic,elveyprice:hal-01738160}) from the usual \emph{algebraic generating function} pattern followed by many families of planar maps with local constraints~\cite{schaeffer-book}.
 From a probabilistic point of view, they lead to new models of random graphs and surfaces, as opposed to the universal Brownian map limit capturing earlier models.
-Both phenomena are first witnessed by the appearance of new critical exponents $\alpha\neq5/2$ in the generic $\gamma^nn^{-\alpha}$ asymptotic formulas for the number of maps of size~$n$.
+Both phenomena are first witnessed by the appearance of new critical exponents $\alpha\neq5/2$ in the generic $\gamma^nn^{-\alpha}$ asymptotic formulas for the number of maps of size~$n$, e.g. the critical exponent $\alpha=4$ holds for plane bipolar orientations~\cite{kenyon2019bipolar,bousquet2020plane}, whereas the exponent $\alpha=5/2$ is known to be universal~\cite{drmota2022universal} for undecorated map enumeration.